 Most researchers recommend that schools, universities, and colleges should conduct student surveys at the beginning, middle and end of every academic year.
 The management can take corrective measures according to the feedback received for student survey questions on syllabus, teaching system, the difficulties faced by a few academically struggling students etc.

 Every teacher goes through a growth cycle.
 It is very essential for teachers to understand what the students opine about their work to advance in this growth cycle.
 For a teacher to evolve, the feedback received for such student surveys can be instrumental in deciding where to improve and how to improve.
 For students, student surveys can be the perfect medium to communicate their displeasures and complaints against their teachers and the management too.

-Students surveys are essential tools which provide schools, universities, and colleges to make data-driven decisions for their betterment of the entity.
-They are effective and reliable sources to analyze student performances as they help in gaining infallible information about students.
+Students surveys are essential tools that help schools, colleges, and universities to make data-driven decisions for their betterment.
+They are effective and reliable sources for performance evaluation as they help in gaining infallible information about students.

 There are certain factors which have to be decided before conducting a student survey:

 - What is the primary objective of the student survey?